-3 System Architecture
+3. System Architecture

 In order to meet the user requirements we implemented NORA/HAMMR as a filter pipeline through which the candidates are fed.
 This pipeline typically starts with signature matching filters.
 They check whether candidate and query have "compatible" calling conventions (i.e., types or signatures).
 The notion of compatibility is specified by an equational theory E; the filter then applies E-matching or E-unification of the signature terms.
-Typical theories include axioms to handle associativity and commutativity of parameter lists and records, currying (for functional languages), pointer types and VAR-parameters (for imperative languages), coercion rules and more (see [Fis97] for a detailed discussion).
+Typical theories include axioms to handle associativity and commutativity of parameter lists and records, currying (for functional languages), pointer types and VAR-parameters (for imperative languages), and coercion rules (see [8] for a detailed discussion).